MIROC-DOC/model_description/md_en/d-time.md

 ### Time integration and time filtering with leap frog

 We use leap frog as a time integration scheme for advection terms and so on.
 A backward difference of $2 \Delta t$ is used for the horizontal diffusion term.
 The pseudo $p$ surface correction of the diffusion term and the frictional heat due to horizontal diffusion term are treated as corrections, which are forward differences of $2 \Delta t$.
-The physical process terms (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) still use the forward difference of $2 \Delta t$ (except for the vertical diffusion term, which uses the forward difference of TERM00258).
+The physical process terms (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) still use the forward difference of $2 \Delta t$ (except for the vertical diffusion term, which uses the forward difference of ${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$).
 (However, the calculation of the time-varying term of vertical diffusion is treated as a backward difference.
 Please refer to the chapter on physical processes for details.)

 Expressed as ${X}$ on behalf of each forecast variable,